synpixel/luau-style-guide/README.md

 ### Functions

 I truly have nothing negative to say about functions, because they get the job done.
-Now again, I think you should still use a buffer to define it:
+Now again, I think you should still use a buffer to define them:

 ```lua
 s=string;sc=s.char;